-Specifically, this includes reducing our state's regulatory burden, which has long been a deterrent to doing business in Pennsylvania.
+You may remember that Gov. Shapiro campaigned on cutting taxes and reducing our state's regulatory burden to attract jobs.

 Pennsylvanian maintains more than 166,000 regulatory restrictions, the 12th highest in the nation.
 Research shows regulation reduction is associated with growth in state GDP and jobs.